wso2/docs-choreo-dev/en/docs/get-started/quick-start-guide.md

 1. Sign in to the Choreo Console at [https://console.choreo.dev](https://console.choreo.dev).

-2. On the **Home** page, scroll to the **Get started with a template** section.

-3. Go to the **Echo Service** card and click **Get Started**.
+    You will view the **Home** page.

+2. In the **Create from a Sample** section, click **Echo Service**.

-Now you have successfully created an API using a template and you can see the flow diagram of the integration logic implemented for this API.
+Choreo starts creating an API using the template in this sample.

+Once Choreo completes adding the API, you can see overview of this API.

 Next, let's deploy this API and make it invokable.